Planet of the Apes (comics): Gold Key Comics

-Gold Key Comics produced an adaptation of the second film in 1970.
+Gold Key Comics produced an adaptation of Beneath the Planet of the Apes the second film in 1970.
 That was the first Western comics publication in the Planet of the Apes franchise.

 Marvel Comics

 Marvel Comics released a number of titles, the longest-lived being Planet of the Apes (published under the Marvel imprint Curtis Magazines), which appeared in black-and-white magazine format, and ran for twenty-nine issues from 1974 to 1977.
-Besides adaptations of all five movies, the magazine featured original Apes stories, with writing from Doug Moench and Gerry Conway and art from Mike Esposito, Mike Ploog, George Tuska, and many others.
+Besides adaptations of all five movies, the magazine featured original stories set in the same universe of the movie, with writing from Doug Moench and Gerry Conway and art from Mike Esposito, Mike Ploog, George Tuska, and others.
 Articles about the making of both the movie series and the later Planet of the Apes television series were also a mainstay.

-In 1975, Adventures on the Planet of the Apes offered color versions of the adaptations of the first two films in five- or six-issue arcs, for total of 11 issues.
+In 1975, Adventures on the Planet of the Apes offered color versions of the adaptations of the first two films in comic form in five- or six-issue arcs, for total of 11 issues.
 It was written by Doug Moench.

 The stories from the U.S. magazine were edited and released by Marvel UK in a weekly title of the same name, lasting 123 issues from 1974 to 1977.
 This included adapted reprints of the Killraven comic, renamed as Apeslayer and with alien apes as enemies.
-The British title changed names to Planet of the Apes and Dracula Lives, before merging into The Mighty World of Marvel #231-246, where the title spot on the cover was shared between Planet of the Apes and The Incredible Hulk — also being stories from the U.S. runs.
+The British title changed names to Planet of the Apes and Dracula Lives, before merging into The Mighty World of Marvel #231-246, where the title spot on the cover was shared between Planet of the Apes and The Incredible Hulk—also being stories from the U.S. runs.

-In 2022, Marvel announced that they reacquired the comics license to Planet of the Apes and will release the new comics in 2023, following a reprint of the company's heavily edited 1970s comic, Adventures on the Planet of the Apes.
+In 2022, Marvel announced that they had reacquired the comics license to Planet of the Apes and it will release the new comics in 2023, following a reprint of the company's heavily edited 1970s comic Adventures on the Planet of the Apes.
+The new series was initially written by David Walker with art by Dave Wachter, and set in the universe of the reboot film series, but without specific characters from it.

+In 2024, Marc Guggenheim and Alvaro Lopez conceived the next comic book series titled Beware the Planet of the Apes which is a prequel to the 1960s franchise and feature Cornelius, Zira, and the woman that will later be named Nova.
+Issue #2 reveals that the gibbons are the servant class of the ape community.